Theodore of Tarsus: Archbishop of Canterbury

 Theodore conducted a survey of the English church, appointed various bishops to sees that had lain vacant for some time, and then called the Synod of Hertford (673) to institute reforms concerning the proper calculation of Easter, episcopal authority, itinerant monks, the regular convening of subsequent synods, marriage and prohibitions of consanguinity, and other matters.

-He also proposed dividing the large diocese of Northumbria into smaller sections, a policy which brought him into conflict with Wilfrid, who had become Bishop of York in 664.
-Theodore deposed and expelled Wilfrid in 678, dividing his dioceses in the aftermath.
-The conflict with Wilfrid continued until its settlement in 686–687.
+He also proposed subdividing the large diocese of Northumbria, a policy which brought him into conflict with Wilfrid, who had become Bishop of York in 664.
+Theodore deposed and expelled Wilfrid in 678, dividing his diocese in the aftermath.
+The conflict with Wilfrid was settled only in 686–687.

-In 679 Aelfwine, the brother of King Ecgfrith of Northumbria, died in battle against the Mercians.
+In 679 Aelfwine, the brother of King Ecgfrith of Northumbria, died in battle fighting against the Mercians.
 Theodore's intervention prevented the escalation of the war and resulted in peace between the two kingdoms, with King Æthelred of Mercia paying weregild compensation for Aelfwine's death.